 The chart above compares the performance of the MSCI USA index to the MSCI World index.
 It provides a valuable perspective on the relative strength or weakness of the US stock market in comparison to the global stock market as a whole.

 The MSCI USA index represents the performance of large and mid-cap stocks in the United States, encompassing various sectors and industries.
 It covers approximately 85% of the free float-adjusted market capitalization in the US.
 On the other hand, the MSCI World index represents global equity performance and includes stocks from developed markets across the world.

-When the ratio rises, it indicates that US stocks outperform the rest of the world - and when it falls, US stocks underperform.
+When the ratio rises, it indicates that US stocks outperform the rest of the world, whereas a decline in the ratio suggests underperformance by US stocks compared to the global market.
 By definition, this ratio cannot grow forever.
 At some point, US stocks would simply make up 100% of global stocks.
 The chart shows that, since the financial crisis of 2008, US stocks have been outperforming the rest of the world.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.